GuilhermeMendes1503/A3_2Semester/README.md

 # A3 2ⁿᵈ Semester
-My university second semester assessment project.
+My university second semester assessment project, this was the last evaluative test.
+It is about a app for managing clients registers.

 # 1 MAIN OBJECTIVES
 • Make the integration of the consult API in the main app.